PrefectHQ/prefect/docs/tutorial/deployments-ux.md

 ## Customizing the steps

-For more information on what can be customized with `prefect.yaml`, check out the [Projects concept doc](/concepts/deployment/).
+For more information on what can be customized with `prefect.yaml`, check out the [Deployment Management concept doc](/concepts/deployments-ux/).